Final report for GNE17-150

-Irrigation water quality is both an environmental and food safety issue, as water is a common source of contamination for foodborne pathogens.
-The Food safety Modernization act has compiled stringent guidelines for water quality to be used for growing fresh fruits and vegetables.
+Salmonella enterica has historically been a food safety concern for agriculture on the eastern shore of Maryland, with multiple research teams identifying surface waters as a possible reservoir of this organism (1,2).
+To combat this hazard, the Food safety Modernization act has compiled stringent guidelines for water quality to be used for growing fresh fruits and vegetables (3).
 This includes developing a water quality profile based on generic Escherichia coli levels for all irrigation sources used on produce covered by the regulation, as well as employing mitigation steps for water sources that are deemed below quality.
-Mitigation steps can include a wait period, employing drip tape irrigation, installing treatments in the drip line, or switching to groundwater for irrigation.
-While these interventions may address food safety concerns, all aforementioned actions require added cost, labor or time, and can detract from sustainable farming.
-For instance, UV water filters to improve microbial water quality are expensive to purchase, operate and maintain, and are energy-consuming.
-Chemical water treatments have environmental impacts and limited efficacy.
-Switching to other water sources such as groundwater places a burden on a precious natural resource and would constitute using “the wrong water for the wrong use .”
-Finally, the cost of maintenance and labor will stunt growth of small farms and discourage small farms from some markets.
+Mitigation steps can include a wait period, employing drip tape irrigation, installing treatments in the drip line, or switching to groundwater for irrigation (3).
+While these interventions may address food safety concerns, all aforementioned actions require added cost, labor or time, and can detract from sustainable farming (4).
+If farmers choose instead to switch to other water sources such as groundwater, they can burden a precious natural resource which is already experiencing heavy withdrawals (5).

-Many outstanding questions remain surrounding prevalence of Salmonella in surface water and the observed public health risk of irrigation with that water.
-Is there a threshold concentration below which Salmonella is unlikely to transfer onto crops or persist in soil?
-Does Salmonella in water become established in biofilms inside irrigation water distribution systems?
-Does Salmonella present in water make it more likely to establish on crops?
-Biofilms, whereby bacteria are strongly attached to surfaces, are a protective strategy for microbes against multiple common environmental stressors, and can facilitate successful colonization on plants[9-11].
-It has been previously established that culturing media for bacteria can positively influence persistence on plants, such as pre-incubation of E. coli O157:H7 with manure extracts, but impact of environmental media on Salmonella has not been established.
-Finally, preferential plant colonization of some Salmonella serovars relative to others has been documented, but whether water environments impact this remains to be investigated .
-Data are needed to understand the agricultural risk of Salmonella presence in surface irrigation waters, to identify best practices that minimize contamination of crops rather than resorting to expensive and energy-consuming remedial actions or use of “higher quality” water such as groundwater that do not promote good environmental stewardship.
+While microbial safety of fresh produce is a priority, the obligation for growers to comply with current E. coli standards for water is imposed without knowledge of the “real” agricultural risk.
+Salmonella enterica may or may not co-exist or correlate with E. coli levels, and the risk Salmonella enterica poses if present in these waters is also not well understood.
+Is there a threshold concentration below which Salmonella enterica is unlikely to transfer onto crops or persist in soil?
+Can Salmonella enterica take up residency in surface water or is their presence more transient?
+Does Salmonella enterica presence in water make it more likely to establish on crops?
+Are these interactions water type or serotype specific?
+It has been previously established that culturing media for bacteria can positively influence persistence on plants, such as pre-incubation of E. coli O157:H7 with manure extracts, but impact of environmental media on Salmonella enterica has not been established (6).
+Furthermore, preferential plant colonization of some Salmonella enterica serovars relative to others has been documented, but whether water environments impact this remains to be investigated (7,8) .
+The dearth of knowledge provides a strong rationale for further investigation into 1) S. enterica serovar-specific interactions in water and 2) connections between survival in water to persistence on plants.
+These data are needed to better understand the practical farming impacts of Salmonella enterica presence in surface irrigation waters.
+With new understanding, better sustainable strategies for risk management can be developed rather than resorting to expensive and energy-consuming remedial actions or use of “higher quality” water such as groundwater that might not promote good environmental stewardship.

 - Bell RL, Zheng J, Burrows E, Allard S, Wang CY, Keys CE, et al. Ecological prevalence, genetic diversity, and epidemiological aspects of Salmonella isolated from tomato agricultural regions of the Virginia Eastern Shore.
 Frontiers in Microbiology.
 2015;6:415.

 - Standards for the Growing, Harvesting, Packing, and Holding of Produce for Human Consumption, S. 21 CFR Parts 11, 16, and 112, Department of Health and Human Services(2015).